 - A. Standards for alterations and additions.
 This section applies to historic reviews for alteration of and additions to designated historic resources: - 1.
 Retention of original exterior construction and overall structural integrity.
 The original exterior construction and structural integrity shall be maintained or restored to the greatest extent practicable.
-Stylistic features of original construction that shall be preserved include, but are not limited to: a line of columns, decorative shingles, projecting bays, other primary structural elements, spatial relationships that characterize the property, examples of skilled craftsmanship that characterize the building, and architectural details defining the structure's character and historic significance.
+Stylistic features of original construction that shall be preserved include, but are not limited to: a line of columns, decorative shingles, projecting bays, windows and doors including their related functional and decorative features, other primary structural elements, spatial relationships that characterize the property, examples

-Commented [WD4]: Previous HRB discussion about adding the word "exterior" and defining it in Chapter 2: Definitions.
+Commented [WD5]: Previous HRB discussion about adding the word "exterior" and defining it in Chapter 2:

-Commented [FJ5R4]: See proposed definition in Chapter 02
+Commented [FJ6R5]: See proposed definition in Chapter 02.